-Construction of the full scale landfill gas collection began June 2016.
+Construction of the full scale landfill gas collection system was completed and placed in service in November 2016.
 The system includes 11 vertical landfill gas wells and a 2500 cfm landfill gas compressor and flare.
-The system is expected to be fully operational by December 2016.
 The landfill gas will be combusted initially.
 However, beneficial uses of the gas will be evaluated.